gnoem/habitat/README.md

 - Auth-related API logic is located inside the [/pages/api/auth](/pages/api/auth) directory:
   - [index.js](/pages/api/auth/index.js): Checks if there is user data stored in session.
 The data returned from this function, fetched at request time via `getServerSideProps`, is used on all protected pages to redirect to the login page if no valid session is found.
+  - [getSession.js](/pages/api/auth/getSession.js): Gets the session data.
+The only time this is used is when retrieving the `demoTokenId` unique to each demo account session (this is explained in more detail above, under [general functionality](#general-functionality)).
   - [login.js](/pages/api/auth/login.js): Uses `next-iron-session` to create a signed and encrypted cookie to store session data
   - [logout.js](/pages/api/auth/logout.js): Destroys the session